-With Few New Drugs To Treat Antibiotic Resistance, How Best To Deploy Them?
+How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 Five years ago, Mary Millard went to the hospital for heart surgery.
 A contaminated medical instrument gave her an infection that led to septic shock.
 Her heart struggled and her lungs and kidneys started to fail.